-Low carb eating just got a whole lot more interesting with my Firecracker Chicken Lettuce Wraps!
-Who needs rice when you’ve got fresh crunchy lettuce leaves?
+Lower carb eating just got a whole lot more interesting with my Firecracker Chicken Lettuce Wraps.
 Everybody’s going to come back for seconds and thirds, and that’s ok because this meal is low calorie and super healthy!

 My family teases me that I’m sometimes my own biggest fan when it comes to the food I make, and I don’t deny it ~ I love to eat, and when I make something extra delicious like these firecracker chicken lettuce wraps, I’m not shy about letting everybody know about it.
 This is one of those times when I couldn’t contain my enthusiasm.
-I mean, come on, how can you resist it ~ a sweet and spicy stir fried chicken with lots of colorful peppers loaded up on fresh lettuce leaves, it’s delicious with zero guilt.
+I mean, come on, how can you resist it ~ a sweet and spicy stir fried chicken with lots of colorful peppers loaded up on crisp lettuce leaves, it’s irresistible and healthy.
 You can eat as much as you want ~ and believe me, we did!

 I cut the peppers and onions into perfect 1/2 inch dice with one of my favorite kitchen tools, my Stainless Steel Alligator Chopper.
 This heavy duty chopper, which is made in Sweden, is a replacement for the lightweight plastic model that I used last year.
 The plastic choppers are good up to a point, but they don’t hold up to to heavy use.
 This chopper is a serious kitchen tool and I love the even cut I can get on so many types of food.
 For lettuce wraps this is especially important because you want everything to fit easily into your leaves of lettuce.